-Thick or milky white vaginal discharge in early pregnancy, usually around the time of a missed menstrual period, is often among the first typical early pregnancy symptoms.
+Having thick or milky white vaginal discharge usually around the time of a missed menstrual period is often among the first typical early pregnancy symptoms.
 The other typical early pregnancy signs and symptoms are nausea, tiredness, and missing a menstrual period.

-Thick, milky white discharge during early pregnancy is called leukorrhea and exists due to increasing and varying estrogen levels.
+Known as leukorrhea, this thick, milky white discharge during early pregnancy exists due to increasing and varying estrogen levels.
 This occurs because an increase in estrogen increases blood flow to the pelvic area of the body, which subsequently leads to an increase in mucus discharge.

 What vaginal secretions signal ovulation?

 If you're not pregnant, white vaginal discharge can also indicate ovulation.
 Leading up to ovulation, cervical mucus becomes rubbery in texture and will stretch between two fingers.
 This is known as egg-white cervical mucus or EWCM.
 The thick, sticky nature of this fertile cervical mucus holds onto semen and helps sperm travel safely through the vagina to the egg.